dantarion/SF5DInput/README.md

 ## Features

-1. Supports DirectInput as well as XInput devices
+1. Supports DirectInput as well as XInput devices (analog input supported)
 2. You can plug or unplug your devices while the game is running
 3. Devices are automatically assigned (first plugged, first player assigned, places are kept).
 4. By holding the Home Button and left or right on the DPad for 2 seconds, you can switch between being player 1 or player 2 on any controller (on XInput controller Start+Back can be used if it's not working).